 So then what must the HR professionals do to ensure culture fitment when they recruit?
 Here are some suggestions:

-- Check with the prospective hire on how comfortable they are relocating to a new country or city.
-Spend time asking them various questions on their family situation and global experience besides knowledge of foreign languages, before you decide to interview or recruit.
+- Check with the prospective hire on how comfortable they are relocating to a new country or city. and global experience besides knowledge of foreign languages, before you decide to interview or recruit.

 - Conduct feedback sessions and first impression surveys to understand how expats feel about working in another country.
 This will clarify how comfortable they find the new work environment.